judge0/discord-bot/README.md

 If argument `-v` is passed instead of source code it will return the version of the language.

 # Development
-It is highly preferable if you don't run an instance of my this bot unless you want to contribute.
+It is highly preferable if you don't run an instance of this bot unless you want to contribute.

 The installation and running steps are as follows:

 1. **Make sure to get git and Python 3.6 or higher**

-This is required clone the repository and actually run the bot.
+This is required to clone the repository and actually run the bot.

 2. **Clone the repository**